smartfog/fogflow/doc/en/source/operator.rst

 		}
 	}

-* how to send an update within your applicaiton?
+* how to send an update within your application?

 	For any generate results, your application can publish them by sending NGSI updates to the given IoT broker The given IoT broker and the entity type to be used for publishing your generate results